China's Ai Weiwei appeals for lesser-known detainees

-For the first time since he was released from secret detention in late June, Ai met publicly on Wednesday with authorities at the Beijing tax bureau, which approved his payment of 8.45 million yuan ($1.3 million) -- all contributions from tens of thousands of supporters -- allowing him access to an administrative review of the tax evasion charges.
+For the first time since he was released from secret detention in late June, Ai met publicly on Wednesday with authorities at the Beijing tax bureau, which approved his payment of 8.45 million yuan (824,000 pounds) -- all contributions from tens of thousands of supporters -- allowing him access to an administrative review of the tax evasion charges.

 Surrounded by television reporters outside the tax bureau, Ai said tax authorities told him they will "carefully handle" an administrative review, in which a panel re-examines the merits of an official decision to bill him 15 million yuan.